 Despite having a few nice features, the Kelty TN2 simply can’t compare.
 It’s a nice tent in its own right, but the Big Agnes Copper Spur UL2 surpasses it in almost every way.

 The REI Co-op Quarter Dome 2 is another two-door, two-vestibule tent that’s made for two people.
 It also features a top vent for added ventilation.
 These two tents are very similar in most other categories such as durability and interior space.
-The main advantage this tent has over the Big Agnes Copper Spur UL2 is its price.
-It retails for $100 less.

 Once again, the Big Agnes Copper Spur UL2 wins regarding weight.
 The REI Co-op Quarter Dome 2 has a packed weight of three pounds and 12 ounces.
 Therefore, the Big Agnes Copper Spur UL2 is still the best option when it comes to lightweight tents.
 It’s also slightly more wind resistant than the REI Co-op Quarter Dome 2.